drinkbird/drinkbird.github.io/_posts/blog/2015-08-07-recommended-books-for-software-developers.md

   - jsgoodparts
   - leanstartup
   - steallikeanartist
+  - showyourwork
   - interactiondesign
 ---
-## A few thoughts on books
+## Some books can last for a lifetime

-Some people argue that since technology advances so rapidly, technical books become obsolete the moment they hit the shelves.
+People sometimes argue that since technology advances so rapidly, technical books become obsolete the moment they hit the shelves.
 Such argument simply doesn't stand, as long as books are chosen wisely.

 There are two distinct categories of knowledge: *information* and *fundamentals*.
 The former includes specific knowledge that helps people deal with certain problems and usually have a short lifespan, such as *how to program in C# 5 using Entity Framework 6*, whereas the latter includes broadly applicable knowledge which isn't constrained to a specific implementation and can last a lifetime, such as *soft skills for software developers*.